 In 1997 Mike co-founded a consultancy company, Oakleigh Consulting, offering change and programme management support to organisations in both the private and public sectors, the company grew to turn over £10 million.
 In addition he has been a Director of a joint publishing venture between The British Computer Society and Oxford University Press, BDCL, the management Consultancies Agency and Wildscapes (a wholly owned subsidiary of the Sheffield Wildlife Trust).
 Mike is currently also a director at Learn Sheffield.
 He has also been a trustee of several charities, including the British Computer Society and the Sheffield Wildlife Trust, chairing the Finance and Audit Committees within each.
 As a member of the Worshipful Company of Information Technologies, Mike was one of the founders of the successful Hammersmith Academy.
 Having retired in 2011, Mike has devoted more time to school governance in Sheffield, and is currently a Local Leader of Governance.
 He is also a member of the executive committee of the Sheffield Association of School Governing Bodies and regularly attends the Governors’ strategy and policy meetings with the LA.

-Member & Deputy Chair of Trustees
+Member & Vice Chair of Trustees

-Keith is currently Chair of Wybourn Primary and has been a school governor in the city for approaching 30 years during which time he has led as Chair two school mergers.
+Keith is currently Chair of Wybourn Primary and has been a school governor in the city for approaching 30 years during which time he has led as Chair on two school mergers.
 He has recently served on an IEB; Chair of the Sheffield Association of School Governing Bodies for the last 6 years; Deputy Chair of the Schools Forum and also the City Wide Learning Body from 2012-15.
 He maintains a strong personal interest in early years.
 Prior to retirement he was a local authority chief leisure/cultural services officer for 15 years during which time he served on a number of regional and national boards and had responsibility for a budget in excess of £25m pa and a large and diverse staffing complement.
 His working life involved considerable experience of charity and company structures with the move of council services being delivered through charitable trust/company limited by guarantee vehicles.
 Currently a board member of Manor & Castle Development Trust, Deputy Chair of the Sheffield Industrial Museums Trust, Chair of the Ken Hawley Collection Trust and serves as Treasurer of an industrial provident society within South Yorkshire.

-Derek Grover has been chair of governors at Broomhill Infant School Sheffield since 2010 and vice-chair at Norfolk Park Special School since 2015.
-He is an accredited National Leader of governance and in that capacity has worked with the governing bodies of a number of Sheffield schools.
+Derek Grover has been Chair of Governors at Broomhill Infant School Sheffield since 2010 and Vice-Chair at Norfolk Park Special School since 2015.
+He is an accredited National Leader of Governance and in that capacity has worked with the governing bodies of a number of Sheffield schools.
 He is retired from his career as a civil servant.
 He was a director of the Department for Education for 14 years, latterly as Director of Adult Learning.
 He is a member of the Sheffield Diocesan Board of Education, responsible for the Anglican Church's schools in the Sheffield Diocese, a Trustee of the Open College of the Arts and Chair of the Sheffield Association for the Voluntary Teaching of English.
 He is a qualified member of the Chartered Institute of Personnel Management and a Fellow of the Royal Society of Arts.

 Paul Stead has been the Managing Director and shareholder of a business employing 40 staff for over 25 years.
 He has a masters degree in business administration (MBA) and is the vice chair of governors at Pipworth Community Primary School where he has served as a governor for over 18 years.
 In addition Paul is also a governor at his daughter’s high school in Derbyshire.